 Would you like to contribute a Tulare County related article to Los Tulares?
 Please click below for author guidelines:

-Please enjoy the following story from the June 2018 publication of Los Tulares:
+Please enjoy the following story from the September 2018 publication of Los Tulares:

 Community Leader and Sportsman C. T. “Buck” Buckman

 C.T.
 Buckman was born in Visalia, California March 28, 1889 near the Oval in north Visalia in a private residence as were most born in Visalia in that era.
 The “C” stands for Clement and the “T” is just that, an initial.
 Most close and good friends referred to him as “Buck” all his life but his wife, Edna Tschumy Buckman, mostly called him “Clem” particularly when he displeased her.
 He always got the message!
 Among Edna’s relatives was her brother, George Tschumy, Sr., who for many years managed Title Trust & Insurance Company in the 1930s, 1940s and 1950s as well as serving as Visalia Mayor in the 1930s and as Exalted Ruler of the Visalia Elks during that same period.